tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-requirements.md

 1. Resolver upgrade: Discover encrypted resolvers equivalent to (or associated with) unencrypted resolvers.
 Examples include network-provisioned, client-selected, and VPN-configured resolvers.
-2. Domain-specific encrypted resolver discovery: Discover encrypted resolvers applicable to a limited set of domains.
+2. Domain-specific resolvers: Discover encrypted resolvers applicable to a limited set of domains.
 Examples include resolvers for enterprise or private names, local content, and CDN content.

 Encrypted resolver discovery mechanisms can either add new parameters to existing provisioning